ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 At a high level, every registered C++ type is encapsulated as an `rtl::Record`.
 Callable entities (functions, member functions and constructors) are materialized through `rtl::Function`, `rtl::Method` and `rtl::Record`, all of which are discoverable via `rtl::CxxMirror`.

-RTL provides the following callable entities, designed to be as lightweight and performant as `std::function` (and in many micro-benchmarks, faster when fully type-aware):
+RTL provides the following callable entities, designed to be as lightweight and performant as `std::function`:

 `rtl::function<>` – Free (non-member) functions